 Why do you need to learn the umpire gestures?

-the role of the umpire is not to talk to you.
+Because the role of the umpire is not to talk to you.
 The umpire is not there to explain to you the rule.
 They don’t talk much, but just only give you the hand gestures.

-new players in table tennis.
+This is also one of the problems for some new players in table tennis.
 They come to the tournament, but they don’t know the hand signals of the umpire.
 And they continue to do the same fault serve.

-only official rules that you should know.
+In table tennis, there are not only official rules that you should know.
 It’s a must!

-serving rules that every players should know.
+Note: There are 05 crucial serving rules that every players should know.

-“unwritten rules” that you should follow too.
+But also there are some “unwritten rules” that you should follow too.
 These rules are to keep the game in the good “etiquette” way – the correct way to play table tennis.

 8 Simple Umpire Hand Signals